geovedi/book-notes/2021/the-premonition.notes.md

 - Message for Management:
   - The story suggests that there are things to be proud of, implying that the problem isn't the "players."
   - The record of performance defines the society's identity.
-- Author's Perspective:
+- Lewis's Perspective:
-  - The author's role is to find stories in material and hopes readers will find additional meanings.
+  - Lewis's role is to find stories in material and hopes readers will find additional meanings.
-  - The author's opinion: the story is about society's talents, leadership, and the gap between reputation and performance.
+  - Lewis's opinion: the story is about society's talents, leadership, and the gap between reputation and performance.

 ## Prologue: The Looking Glass
 - Introduction to Laura Glass and Her Father: